 — Edward O. Wilson

 These days it’s more important than ever to guard your input sources and be very selective.
-Your inbox is a todo-list that everyone has access to.
+Your inbox is a todo-list that everyone has write access to.
 Social media is simply other people telling you what to think.
 It’s easy to start the day by being overly reactive, which kickstarts the slippery slope.

 There is also the even more alarming issue of deliberate disinformation.
 Today the information landscape seems to be more about identifying and filtering false information rather than consuming source material.